lethang7794/aws-sa-associate-saac03/00-notes/README.md

 ![Alt text](<images/Screenshot 2023-10-01 at 15.19.34 - [ASSOCIATESHARED]_AWS_Public_vs_Private_Services__.png>)

+> How many network zones are there in AWS?
+>
+> What is "Public Internet" Zone?
+>
+> What is "AWS Public" Zone?
+>
+> What is "AWS Private" Zone?
+>
+> How to access services in "AWS Private" Zone?
+>
+> How can on-premise access "AWS Private" Zone?

 ### [_ASSOCIATE_] AWS Global Infrastructure (14:53)

 ![Alt text](<images/Screenshot 2023-10-01 at 15.24.39 - [ASSOCIATESHARED]_AWS_Global_Infrastructure__learn.png>)